AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 {sample}BCT\_Treemap\_Chart\_03{sample}

-The "size" field is optional: it is used to show two parameters on one Treemap.
-If you use only the "value" field, both colors and sizes of tiles are calculated from it.
-If you add "size", colors still represent values, and sizes are calculated from "size".
+No matter how your data is organised, colors and sizes of tiles represent the "value" field.
+Alternatively, sizes can represent an optional "size" field, so adding it to the data allows you to show two different parameters instead of one.

-On this Treemap chart, the size of each tile represents the population of a country  ("size"), and the color represents the population density ("value").
+On the Treemap chart below, the size of each tile represents the population of a country ("size"), and the color represents the population density ("value"):

 ```
 // create data